Quinault Silviculture Program

 Following regeneration harvest, residual vegetation and logging debris would be treated if necessary to reduce fire hazard, provide room for planting of tree seedlings, lessen initial competition from other vegetation, and limit the cover for seedling damaging rodents.
 Methods used would include prescribed fire and mechanical clearing.

-The Quinault Silviculture Program preferred method of site preparation is prescribed fire.
-Burning is usually conducted when soil and fuel moistures conditions will keep fire intensity low.
+The Quinault Silviculture Program preferred method of site preparation is mechanically piling concentrations of slash and brush with pile burning.
+Burning is usually conducted when soil and fuel moistures conditions will keep fire intensity low and lessen the possibility of the fire spreading into the unit or beyond.
 Low intensity fires on the Quinault lands have insignificant impacts on site productivity.
-Moderate to high intensity fires have the potential to reduce soil productivity, volatilize significant amounts of available nitrogen and sulfur, and increase leaching of important nutrients.
+Moderate to high intensity fires have the potential to reduce soil productivity, volatilize significant amounts of available nitrogen and sulfur, and increase leaching of important nutrients

 Quinault Silviculture Program System

-A Silviculture system is a planned series of treatments for tending, harvesting, and reestablishing a stand to meet management objectives.
+The Quinault Silviculture system is a planned series of treatments for tending, harvesting, and reestablishing a stand to meet management objectives.
 These treatments are applied throughout the life of the stand and are combinations of regeneration methods and stand tending, called intermediate treatments.
-Writers of Silviculture prescriptions and other documents should use consistent terms to avoid confusion of intent and to adhere to the professionalism of the craft.

 - Harmonize with the goals and specific objectives of the Quinault Indian Nation